FACTS ABOUT BREAST CANCER

 Accelerated Partial Breast Irradiation After Lumpectomy (APBI)

-Ongoing research suggests that it may be safe to give radiation treatment to only the part of the breast that had the tumor, over a shorter period of time.
+The long-term results of these APBI appear promising, as ongoing research suggests that it may be safe to only give radiation treatment to the part of the breast that had the tumor.

 There are two different approaches to APBI: